TA Senior VP Kevin Keenahan in a podcast discusses the company’s focus, challenges and future

 The next hurdle was integrating the software into the leading EHR systems in a way that would enable it to reach its full potential.
-TA worked with Epic, Cerner, and Allscripts over several years, but it was not until Net Health acquired the company last year that “we fully realized linking all pieces of the continuum,” Keenahan says, by integrating with Net Health Wound Care (previously Wound Expert).
+TA has been integrated with the nation’s largest electronic health records, but it was not until Net Health acquired the company last year that “we fully realized linking all pieces of the continuum,” Keenahan says, by integrating with Net Health Wound Care (previously Wound Expert).

 Today TA focuses on continually improving the deployment of its system in both outpatient and inpatient wound care settings.
 For outpatient clinics, where clinicians still spend up to half their day on documentation, the primary value of the system is to accelerate clinical workflow and give clinicians more time to spend with patients.

 For hospitals and other inpatient facilities, the emphasis is helping clients implement, standardize, or accelerate adoption of pressure injury prevention programs (PIPP).
 The product has demonstrated a robust process for reducing hospital-acquired pressure injuries (HAPIs) through a combination of workflow optimization and equipping floor nurses with automatic wound assessments.